Experts eye tax changes ahead of Trump-era cuts’ sunset

 - Oops!Something went wrong.Please try again later.

 Some provisions of the 2017 federal tax law expire at the end of next year, setting off debates about what changes to make to the tax code.
-(Photo by Douglas Sacha/Getty Images)
+(Douglas Sacha/Getty Images)

 WASHINGTON — The race to harness the tax code is in full swing as economists and advocates across the political spectrum view the expiring Trump-era tax law as an opportunity to advance their economic priorities.